homebase-dev/WOZapp/README.md

 ### How WOZapp works

-The app fetches, depending on the rubric, the woz.ch webpage HTML source code and parses out the list of articles.
-When one clicks on a article in the article list, the app goes to the article URL and fetches the content which is afterwards displayed in a WebView.
+The app fetches, depending on the user selected rubric, the woz.ch webpage HTML source code and parses out a list of articles.
+When one clicks on an article in the list, the app goes to the article URL and fetches the content which is afterwards displayed in an android WebView.

-WOZapp does not cache data at the moment, which means all the fetched HTML source code is not saved locally on the device.
+WOZapp does suppoer caching at the moment, which means all fetched HTML source code is not locally saved on the device.

 ### Playstore